OVERVIEW

 - Standardized outcomes that translate payer replies into consistent statuses and next steps

-This turns payer variability into a managed process, so teams spend less time chasing and more time resolving.
+This turns payer variability into a managed process, so teams spend less time chasing and more time resolving

 MANAGED SERVICE